ysthakur/arts-n-stem/pages/pong/Step1.md

 ## Making a window

 Open up your favorite editor (preferably with basic support for Python) and create a new file called something like `pong.py`.
 The first thing to do is add the necessary imports.
+We're going to be using **Tkinter**, Python's default GUI framework, to draw everything.
+While it may not be considered the best framework out there, it doesn't require any downloads and is relatively easy to use.

-The name of the module is `tkinter`, but it's an idiom to import it as `tk`, which is easier to type.
+Tkinter can be accessed via a module named `tkinter`, but it's an idiom to import it as `tk`, which is easier to type.

 ```python
 import tkinter as tk